Kaiehla/mechanismproj1no5/README.md

 - Gallery section:
   - 2 columns, alternating content (Photo - Text / Text - Photo)
   - 4 rows total
-- Each section must begin with a heading:
-  - “This is the [section title] section”
-- All non-image elements are labeled as:
-  - “This is a [element title]”

 ---

 ## 🛠 Tech Stack